Can I Eat Expired Pasta?

 What's the difference between expiration and best quality dates?

 Sure thing!
 So, expiration dates and best quality dates for pasta are slightly different.
 The expiration date is more about safety.
-It's the date until which the pasta is guaranteed to be safe to eat when stored properly.
+It's the date until which the pasta is may be safe if properly stored to eat when stored properly.
 Once the expiration date has passed, the pasta may not be at its best quality, and it's generally recommended to toss it.
 On the other hand, the best quality date refers to the time at which the pasta is expected to be at its peak quality in terms of flavor, texture, and aroma.
 Past this date, the pasta may still be safe to eat but might not taste as good.
 For example, if you have a box of spaghetti that has passed its expiration date but looks and smells fine, it's probably safe to eat, but it might not taste as good as it would have before.
 Personally, I tend to follow the expiration date for pasta for safety reasons, but if it's just a bit past the best quality date, I may still use it if it looks okay.

 How can I tell if Pasta has gone bad?